ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 that might not have any immediate relevance.
 A better way would be to **create tools that let you perform the tasks and that also ask relevant questions when needed**.
-Building helper tools like these that have the domain knowledge requires time and commitment .. but are totally worth the effort as they keep the brain free from the unnecessary details.
+Building helper tools like these that have the domain knowledge requires time and commitment but are totally worth the effort as they keep the brain free from the unnecessary details.

-## Wrapping it up..
+## Wrapping it up

 The key to become effective at problem solving is to **maintain focus on the main objective and avoid context switches**.
+The idea is to keep thinking in terms of **what is it that we want to do** instead of the **how**.

 Internalizing the basic activities comes with time, but we can try to **automate the mundane tasks** and **build the tools that ask us the relevant questions** instead of the other way around.

-At Penneo, I am working with a fantastic team that is helping me build `aww yeah` that solves some of these problems for us.. and I am really excited about it!
+At Penneo, I am working with a fantastic team that is helping me build `aww yeah` that solves some of these problems for us and I am really excited about it!

 ## Acknowledgments

-Thanks to [Alejandro Recoveri][aj] for coming up with the name for the tool `aww yeah`.The idea is that setting up services and working with them should be so easy that you go .. awhawwwnw yeahh!! :D
+Thanks to [Alejandro Recoveri][aj] for coming up with the name for the tool `aww yeah`.The idea is that setting up services and working with them should be so easy that you go *awhawwwnw yeahh!!* :D

 [aww-yeah]: https://github.com/ahmadnazir/aww-yeah
 [aj]: https://github.com/axltxl